smagt/smagt.github.io/_posts/2024-05-24-using-obsidian.md

 Finally? not finally at all.
 Since there is also a personal life.
 Family issues; sports; literature; arts; music.
 Perhaps it'd better been the other way around -- those being work issues, and computer stuff personal -- but that's how it is.

 And then I am a very procrastinating person.
 And someone who loves to start things, but is not so keen on finishing things.
-Ideally, I start something, and someone else picks up the leftovers and makes it into something nice.
+Ideally, I start something, and someone else picks up vault the leftovers and makes it into something nice.
 Yes, I drive life partners to insanity, and I apologise for that.
 Work partners are easier, since such a relationship can be defined from the beginning.

 Enough of an intro.
 Let me explain to you how I try to have obsidian help me with this.